douglasjmcdo/ffta2-party-builder/src/app/PSEUDOCODE.md

     COMPONENT: PARTYANALYSIS
+        uncertain... displays some sort of info/analysis. possibilities:

+        moveset questions:
-        uncertain... displays some sort of info/analysis. possibilities: how many party members know x move?  (f.ex. silence, exorcism, etc) maybe better, how many party members have ACCESS to x status effect? (sleep, silence...) how many party members have access to healing/elemental moves/etc? how many party members have a base movement of 3 vs 4 tiles? how many party members have "high" stats aka stats over x number? idk if i want to add a stat calculator how many party members are focused on magic/physical/hybrid? how many party members are ranged v melee? how many party members have area moves?
+        how many party members know x move?  (f.ex. silence, exorcism, etc) maybe better, how many party members have ACCESS to x status effect? (sleep, silence...) how many party members have access to healing/elemental moves/etc? how many party members have area moves?

+        class-based questions (info would likely need adding to class table) how many party members have a base movement of 3 vs 4 tiles? how many party members have "high" stats aka stats over x number? idk if i want to add a stat calculator how many party members are focused on magic/physical/hybrid? how many party members are ranged v melee?

     COMPONENT: EXPORTMENU
         button: convert party to txt format and download as .txt file